 The nuts and bolts

 Here’s where it gets tricky.
-This is one of the rare times when I have no hard figure or limit to give you.
-The allowable/required contribution depends on a number of components.
+This is one of the rare times when I have no specific figure or limit to give you.
+The allowable/required contribution depends on several components.
 Here are a few:

 Your age & life expectancy: The calculation is based on the number of years until retirement and your life expectancy.
 In other words, how many years you’re expected to receive payments.